 However, with a more expensive post like the Rockshox Reverb, it is unlikely you will notice any weight being added compared to your standard post.
 The smaller post size setups weigh just over 500g.

-As we mentioned above, you will be looking at around $350 for the new Rockshox Reverb Stealth; not exactly ideal if you are on a budget and looking for a cheap dropper post.
+As we mentioned above, you will be looking at around $350 for the new Rockshox Reverb Stealth; not exactly ideal if you are on a budget and looking for a cheap droppe.
 However, if you can stretch to that budget, as someone that has had dozens of rides using it, I would recommend it.
+It’s the best dropper post for MTBs on the market.

 Cheap Dropper Posts